k0ha1n0k4m1/MONTERO2/replit.md

 # Overview

-MonTero is a modern e-commerce application for a racing-themed streetwear brand.
+MonTero is a modern e-commerce application for a racing-themed streetwear brand featuring leopard print hoodies.
 Built as a full-stack web application, it features a sleek React frontend with a Node.js/Express backend, providing a complete online shopping experience with product browsing, cart management, user authentication, and order processing.
+The site supports three languages (Korean, English, Russian) with comprehensive translation coverage across all pages and components.

 # User Preferences